ansible/ansible-dev-tools/docs/installation.md

 `pip install ansible-dev-tools`

-Once installation is completed, visit [Getting Started](getting-started.md) guide for more details about ADT usage.
+Once installation is completed, see the [Getting Started](getting-started.md) guide for more details about ADT usage.

 ### Latest Releases

 - GitHub
-  Visit the [ADT GitHub releases page](https://github.com/ansible/ansible-dev-tools/releases) to view the latest releases.
+  To view the latest releases, see the [ADT GitHub releases page](https://github.com/ansible/ansible-dev-tools/releases).
 Each release includes detailed release notes outlining new features, improvements, and bug fixes.

 - PyPI
   The [PyPI page for ADT](https://pypi.org/project/ansible-dev-tools/) provides information on the latest stable release and allows you to download specific versions of the package.

 ## Upgrade

-To upgrade ADT to the latest version, you can use the following pip command:
+To upgrade ADT to the latest version, use the following pip command:

 `pip install --upgrade ansible-dev-tools`